 How to Download Your Chase Transaction History

-If you need a detailed list of your account activity (separate from your official bank statements), Chase makes it easy to download your transaction history in a spreadsheet format.
+If you need a detailed list of your account activity (separate from your official bank statements), Chase makes it easy to download your transaction history in a spreadsheet format or PDF.
 This can be especially helpful if you’re reviewing finances for a mortgage application, budgeting, or reconciling past payments.

 1. Log In